 The most immediate danger associated with front-facing carriers is an extension of one of the most immediate dangers associated with newborns in general.
 Very young babies who do not yet have full control over their own neck muscles can have a hard time regulating their head movements in front-facing carriers, which is why even the manufacturers of these products, who say that they’re perfectly safe when they’re used right, do not generally recommend using front-facing carriers for babies younger than 4 months old.

 The concern that babies facing forward can become overstimulated without the option of turning their faces into their parent or caregiver’s chest is a worry that applies more to some babies than to others.
 In part, it can be a question of age too, since babies who are very young can begin to feel overstimulated quickly, and parents and caregivers using front-facing carriers may miss some earlier signs of this overstimulation.
 The other part, though, is a question of personality.
-You’re the one who knows Baby, so you’ll have a better sense of how much stimulation she can take without getting overwhelmed than any general guidelines will.
+You’re the one who knows Baby, so you’ll have a better sense of how much stimulation they can take without getting overwhelmed than any general guidelines will.

 One of the main arguments against outward-facing baby carriers are the claims by some baby-wearing advocates that outward-facing carriers (or ‘crotch danglers’) do not give sufficient support to babies’ hips, and can cause skeletal or developmental problems like hip dysplasia.
 However, no scientific studies seem to back this worry up.
 The connection is drawn because some chiropractors have speculated that there might be a connection, and because cultures that use tight swaddling and cradle-boards that put babies’ hips in a similar position to front facing carriers have a higher rate of hip dysplasia.
 The main work that is cited in reference to this concern was written by chiropractor Rochelle Casses in the ‘90s.
 Since her paper came out, many carrier companies have modified their design to give better hip support, and the difference between the older and newer carriers can be seen just by looking at the position babies’ legs are held in.